- 1. Winnie-The-Pooh by A. A. Milne

 For your little ones, this witty book is a great way to learn how they should not trust anyone.
 It is a tale of three pigs and a big bad wolf.
 The story helps children understand that they should not trust anyone based on their appearance and that hard work always pays off.

-Moral: Dedication is important and is a direct path to living a fulfilled life.
+Moral: Dedication is important and is a direct path to fulfilling life.

 Age: 4-10 years